kolenaIO/kolena/examples/object_detection_2d/README.md

 ## Usage

-The image data for this example integration lives in the publicly accessible S3 bucket `s3://kolena-public-datasets`.
+All data for this example integration lives in the publicly accessible S3 bucket `s3://kolena-public-datasets`.

 First, ensure that the `KOLENA_TOKEN` environment variable is populated in your environment.
 See our [initialization documentation](https://docs.kolena.io/installing-kolena/#initialization) for details.